Our Parish Today

 St. Columba's is home to a vibrant, spiritually engaged congregation, as well as an open house for all who seek a closer relationship with God.
 Its programs include community outreach, Sunday school, choir, and Bible study, and it gathers to enjoy and host events and celebrations throughout the year: a Mother's Day brunch, a Shrove Tuesday celebration, a St. Francis Day Blessing of the Animals, the Christmas tea and pageant, and an annual English garden party that draws guests from around and beyond Aquidneck Island.

-A parish of the Episcopal Church in the Diocese of Rhode Island, Bishop Nicholas Knisely presiding, St. Columba's celebrates its Anglican heritage with respect for both Scripture and reason, and a deep appreciation for the way our faith is nourished by liturgy, music, and art, and expressed through service to others.
+A parish of the Episcopal Church in the Diocese of Rhode Island, Bishop Nicholas Knisely presiding, St. Columba's celebrates its Anglican heritage with respect for Scripture, tradition, and reason, and a deep appreciation for the way our faith is nourished by liturgy, music, and art, and expressed through service to others.

 St. Columba’s is blessed to have both a rich history, in its beautiful 19th-century stone chapel, and the modern convenience of a spacious new parish house, which was completed in 2001 and dedicated by Bishop Geralyn Wolf.